Azure/batch-shipyard/recipes/OpenFOAM-TCP-OpenMPI/README.md

 The global configuration should set the following properties:
 * `docker_images` array must have a reference to a valid OpenFOAM image that can be run with MPI in a Docker container context.
-This can be `alfpark/openfoam:v1606plus-gcc-openmpi` which is published on [Docker Hub](https://hub.docker.com/r/alfpark/openfoam).
+This can be `alfpark/openfoam:4.0-gcc-openmpi` or `alfpark/openfoam:v1606plus-gcc-openmpi` which are published on
+[Docker Hub](https://hub.docker.com/r/alfpark/openfoam).
 * `docker_volumes` must be populated with the following:
   * `shared_data_volumes` should contain an Azure File Docker volume driver,